Everything you need to know to complete one of the best Yukon road trip itineraries in Canada – the Golden Circle Route.

 Day 7 – Carcross to Whitehorse (73km)

 The final leg from Carcross to Whitehorse on day 7 will mark the end of your short Yukon road trip along the Golden Circle Route, but that doesn’t mean there’s nothing to see along the way!

 You can hit the road from Tagish and head towards Jake’s Corner, then drive up the Alaska Highway towards Whitehorse.
-But we recommend heading back the way you came and taking the Klondike Highway to see another awesome spot.
+But we recommend heading back the way you came and taking the south Klondike Highway to see another awesome spot.

 Not far past Carcross, you’ll drive right between two of the most beautiful lakes you’ll ever see – Emerald Lake and Spirit Lake.